CMA-ES (evolution strategy), the main sub-module of cma implementing

 Details: this is a versatile function subject to changes.
 It is possible to access

-the AugmentedLagrangian
+the AugmentedLagrangian instance like

 >>> al = es.augmented_lagrangian >>> isinstance(al, cma.constraints_handler.AugmentedLagrangian) True >>> # al.logger.plot() # plots the evolution of AL coefficients